naxxfish/domestic-objects/docs/OBJECT-REQUIREMENTS.md

 ### Generality

 Objects should be **generally** useful: their usefulness should not be dependent on the user owning any other item.
 By specific item, we mean an item which is designed or sold exclusively by a specific supplier.
-This does not mean that objects cannot interface with other objects which the user owns - but those interfaces should be standardised or flexible ones rather than bespoke to a specific design.
+This does not mean that objects cannot interface with other objects which the user owns - but those interfaces should be standardised or flexible ones rather than bespoke to a specific product.

-An example of a standard interface may be a light switch panel, which has screw holes which are of a standard layout and size on which you can rely.
+An example of a standard interface may be a light switch panel, which utilise screws which are designed in a limited number of standard layouts and size.
 Another example may be a bottle stopper which can fit into bottles with various size openings within a reasonable range.

 ### Examples of acceptable and unacceptable objects